While there are still many uncertainties on the horizon, most now agree that online virtual events have their own advantages.

 In a webcast production, do speakers need any type of production software?

 No!
 All the speakers need is a webcam, a microphone and reliable internet connection.
-Our production team will provide speakers and hosts with a link that will bring them into the virtual Green Room, from where they will go live.
+EventMobi Studio allows any speakers, moderators, or producers to connect right inside the event platform.
+If you sign up for our GoLive! production service, speakers and hosts will receive a link that will bring them into the virtual green room, which acts as a waiting room before they go live.

 What is the recommended minimum internet speed for speakers/hosts?